vedph/cadmus-doc/migration/graph/mappings.md

 #### UID Builder

->Note: this is a technical note, feel free to skip it.
+⚙️ TECHNICAL NOTE

-Such UID is built by a component implementing interface `IUidBuilder`.
+The UID is built by a component implementing interface `IUidBuilder`.
 A RAM-based implementation of this UID (`RamUidBuilder`) is provided for testing.

 In real world, the implementation relies on a RDBMS database.
 The table used for it is named `uid_lookup`, and has these fields: